- Departments & Centres

 Yes!
 The Classics Department at Brock traditionally offers a course abroad every summer, led by a Brock Classics professor.
 In even numbered years (i.e., 2008, 2010, 2012 etc) we offer an archaeological practicum.
 In 2008, some students accompanied Dr Angus Smith to dig in Greece, while others went with Dr Elizabeth Greene on an underwater excavation off the coast of Turkey.
 In 2010, Dr Barbara Burrell led the archaeological practicum at Stabiae, on the Bay of Naples in Italy.
 The 2012 practicum led by Dr Angus Smith participated in excavations on Crete.

 In odd numbered years (i.e. 2007, 2009, 2011 etc), we offer a study tour in Mediterranean countries.
 For example, in 2007, Dr Allison Glazebrook took students to Greece, in 2009 Dr Elizabeth Greene took students on a study tour through Turkey, and in 2011 Dr Katharine von Stackelberg took students to Italy as Drs Michael Carter and Carol Merriam had done earlier on different occasions.
-In 2013, the study tour will return to Turkey led by Dr Fanny Dolansky.
+In 2013, the study tour returned to Turkey, led by Dr Fanny Dolansky.
 The location of the study tour for 2015 will be announced during the 2014-2015 academic year, usually by December.

 These overseas courses offer a once-in-a-lifetime chance to explore the contemporary culture as well as hands on learning about ancient Greece and Rome.
 Brock offers generous bursaries and the Department of Classics has raised considerable money for scholarships and travel awards to support student travel.